 option An XVM physvol of type option is the default XVM disk type.
 Using the XVM label command to label a disk as an option disk is described in "Assigning Disks to the XVM Volume Manager with the label header, as shown in Figure 1-1 on page 7.

-Command" on page 68.
+Command" on page 76.

-An XVM option disk includes partitions for the volume and volume root An XVM physvol of type root includes at least one root partition and a swap partition in addition to partitions for the volume header and the whole volume, as shown in Figure 1-2 on page 8.
+An XVM option disk includes partitions for the volume and volume swap partition in addition to partitions for the volume header and the whole volume, as shown in Figure 1-2 on page 8.